The perfect start of your studies

 Before starting your studies: brush up on basic knowledge and close gaps

 In some degree programmes, there are preparatory courses or bridge courses that facilitate the subject-related transition between school and university as learning at university is different from learning at school.
-This is why it is important to get used to it in good time and close any gaps in your basic knowledge.
+This is why it is important to get used to it in good time and close any gaps in your basic knowledge. for all degree programmes with mathematical elements, the preparatory course in mathematics is highly recommended.

 Mathematics pre-course

-The mathematics pre-course of the department of mathematics ist recommended for all STEM degree programmes.
+The mathematics pre-course of the department of mathematics ist recommended for all STEM and Engineering degree programmes.
 It lasts five weeks and takes place before the official start of lectures, currently online.
 In the course, basic knowledge will be repeated, and you can set your own priorities according to your course of study.

 Tutors support you to prepare you in the best possible way for your upcoming studies.